n8n-io/n8n-docs/docs/doc2/keyboard.md

 **Arrow-Down-Key**:

-The Arrow-Down-key will be accepting the data in the fields which has validation required or any other exception.
+The Arrow Down Key will be accepting the data in the fields which has validation required or any other exception.